 On July 30 2020, the General Plan Update Advisory Committee (GPAC) held a special meeting to discuss the topics of racial, social, and environmental justice in the General Plan.
 The GPAC decided by consensus to add a new Racial, Social, and Environmental Justice Element to the General Plan.
 On December 3, 2020 the Committee reviewed the draft Racial, Social, and Environmental Justice Element.
 On April 1, 2021, the Committee reviewed an updated draft based on comments received at the December 3 meeting, and provided further feedback and revisions.
-Comments from the April 1 meeting will be incorporated into the revised draft Element and next presented to the Committee as part of their review of the full Preliminary Draft General Plan at their meeting the first week of May.
+Comments from the April 1 meeting have been incorporated into the revised draft Element, which is part of the full Draft General Plan.
 For more information on the Los Gatos 2040 General Plan Update and to review the Draft General Plan, please visit www.LosGatos2040.com.